 - The Brooklyn Health Home: The Brooklyn Health Home was established to coordinate medical and behavioral healthcare services for Medicaid patients.
 It is built on the foundation of a successful program developed at Maimonides Medical Center, along with many community based organizations with funding provided by New York State.

-The Medical Center’s network of ambulatory health centers brings primary care services into the neighborhood.
-Our health center’s serve the community with compassion and caring and are tailored to meet the health care needs of the neighborhood in which they are located.
-For a detailed listing of our ambulatory health centers please click here.
+Maimonides' network of ambulatory health centers brings primary care services into neighborhoods throughout Brooklyn.
+Our health centers serve the community and are tailored to meet the healthcare needs of the neighborhoods in which they are located.

 Mental Health Services

-Our Community Mental Health Center staff play an important role in providing mental health services to our neighbors and friends on a daily basis.
-These services were particularly critical after the World Trade Center tragedy when we provided support and helped so many people deal with the loss of loved ones and members of their community.
-That support continues today.
+Our Community Mental Health Center staff provides mental health services to our neighbors on a daily basis.
+After the September 11th tragedy, we offered support and help to individuals and families dealing with the loss of loved ones and members of their communities.
+We continue that support today.

 We offer a wide range of community outreach programs, and we are a strong supporter of local schools and community organizations.
 Our medical staff works closely with neighborhood schools to provide mentoring, internship and volunteer opportunities for students.